chinalwb/Android-Rich-text-Editor/README.md

 If you are looking for a good rich text editor on Android, DON'T MISS THIS ONE!

+And, I am open to work.
+Feel free to contact me at chinalwb168@gmail.com if you have an opening.
+Thank you!

 It's still in progress now, welcome fork and join me!

 I published [colorpicker](https://github.com/chinalwb/SimpleColorPicker) and [emojipicker](https://github.com/chinalwb/SimpleEmojiPicker) as standalone components so they can be reused in other projects easily.